 Nylon 6 - 30% Glass-Filled (PA6-GF30) - Structural Stiffness and High Temperature

-Adding 30% short glass fibres by weight transforms nylon's property profile.
-Flexural modulus rises from approximately 2,500–3,000 MPa (unfilled PA6) to 7,000–9,000 MPa - nearly three times stiffer.
-Heat deflection temperature jumps from ~65–75 °C (unfilled PA6 at 1.82 MPa) to 200–215 °C. The coefficient of thermal expansion drops by more than half.
-The result is a material that handles genuinely structural applications, sustained high-temperature environments, and assemblies where thermal dimensional drift would cause functional failure in service.
+Adding 30% short glass fibre by weight transforms nylon’s behaviour.
+Flexural modulus jumps to roughly three times that of unfilled PA6, heat deflection temperature reaches 200–215 °C at 1.82 MPa, and thermal expansion drops by more than half.
+PA6‑GF30 is the grade for genuinely structural nylon parts in high‑temperature assemblies where thermal drift would cause functional failure.

 Grade Comparison at a Glance